Masorr/musicians_blog/README.md

   - Pick local then HTTPS and copy the link that is shown, which is: <https://github.com/Masorr/musicians_blog.git>
   - Open the terminal in your code editor and specify the directory you want to have your clone.
   - Type 'git clone' into your terminal and paste the link <https://github.com/Masorr/musicians_blog.git> and hit enter.

+## Disclaimer

+- The project was entirely made in the Codeanywhere IDE.
+Which has caused several issues such as:
+  - Slow loading of pages.
+  - Workspaces taking several hours to launch
+  - Workspaces becoming corrupt, causing the coder to having to destroy the workspace, and make a new one with an older push from GitHub.
+  - Approximate loss of working time due to these issues: 2-3 days.

+Considering these issues.
+The coder has decided to be moving to other IDE's, likely GitPod IDE, as Codeanywhere has been unreliable during time constraints.

 ## Credits